carpentries-incubator/workflows-nextflow/_episodes/11-workflow_parameters.md

 > >    11748 gut_1.fq
 > >  ~~~
 > > {: .output }
+> > You will see that the execution of the process `NUMLINES` is actually skipped (cached text appears), and its results are retrieved from the cache.
 > {: .solution}
 {: .challenge}

-You will see that the execution of the process `numLines` is actually skipped (cached text appears), and its results are retrieved from the cache.
+If you modify some parts of your script and re-run using `-resume`, only the processes that are actually changed will be re-executed.
+The execution of the processes that are not changed will be skipped and the cached result used instead.

+This helps a lot when testing or modifying part of your pipeline without having to re-execute it from scratch.

-> ## Modify the wc.nf script and re-run the pipeline using -resume option
+> ## Modify Nextflow script and re-run.
-> Modify the wc.nf script changing the sleep time and execute the script by entering the following command in your terminal:
+> Modify the `wc.nf` script changing the sleep time and execute the script by entering the following command in your terminal:
 >
 > ~~~
 > $ nextflow run wc.nf --samples 'data/yeast/reads/*.fq.gz' -resume